jlandry69/gcpub/README.md

 GCpipeline
 ==========

-GCpipeline is a suite of tools taking as input illumina sequencing data (as bcl files).
+GCpipeline is a suite of tools taking as input illumina sequencing data (as bcl files) and producing fastq files as well as quality control metrics and plots.
 The different steps are:
 * bcl to fastq convertion
 * barcode demultiplexing (in-line or illumina multiplex scheme)
 * alignment to the genome of interest
-* quality control metrics and quality control plot
+* quality control metrics and quality control plots

+Additionally,

 Installation
 ------------